How to Spend a Day at Baby Beach Aruba

 Where is Baby Beach Aruba?

-The beach is near the town of San Nicolas, where you’ll find the Visitor’s Center, tons of street art, and the well-known Charlie’s Bar.
-Outside of San Nicolas, and heading closer to Baby Beach, you’ll pass the famous giant Red Anchor, and the kitesurfing hotspot called Boca Grandi.
+The beach sits near the town of San Nicolas, where you’ll find the island’s Visitor’s Center, colorful street art, and the iconic Charlie’s Bar.
+As you continue past San Nicolas toward Baby Beach, you’ll pass the Red Anchor and Boca Grandi, a kitesurfing hotspot known for its strong winds and dramatic coastline.

 How to Get to Baby Beach Aruba

-If you are driving on your own, you’ll take Route 1 from Oranjestad to Bernhardstraat in San Nicolas.
-Bernhardstraat changes names a few times, but you’ll just stay on this road until it ends at Kamini’s Kitchen, where you’ll turn right onto Sero Colorado.
-Continue straight, following the curve past the Red Anchor until the road ends at First Avenue.
-Turn left on First Avenue and stay to the right when the road forks.
-Seconds later, you’ll see Baby Beach.
+If you’re driving from Palm Beach or Oranjestad, you’ll take Route 1 toward San Nicolas and continue onto Bernhardstraat.
+This road changes names a few times, but you’ll stay on it all the way until it ends near Kamini’s Kitchen.
+From there, turn right onto Sero Colorado, follow the curve past the Red Anchor, and continue until the road ends at First Avenue.
+Turn left, stay right at the fork, and you’ll reach Baby Beach within seconds.

 If you don’t plan on renting a car, you can also get to Baby Beach by renting a taxi for a few hours (this option is pricey).
 You could also join an island jeep tour that stops at Baby Beach.
-The Arubus, Aruba’s public bus system, no longer travels to Baby Beach, but this route may be added back in the future.
+The Arubus, Aruba’s public bus system, also has a route to Baby Beach, although you will need to switch buses in San Nicolas if you’re coming from Palm Beach or Oranjestad.

 What to Do at Baby Beach Aruba

 The beach is also dotted with free palapas, which provide plenty of shade.
-The palapas are often filled up though, as they are open to anyone.
-If you see one without any belongings around it, snag it up quickly!
+The palapas are open to anyone, but they get snatched up very quickly.
+If you see one without any belongings around it, claim it right away!
 Just be sure not to claim a palapa all day if you only plan to keep your belongings there.
 They are the only free source of shade on the beach and should be reserved for those who want to spend time relaxing on the shore.

 If you can’t find an open palapa, and you don’t want to rent a cabana, be sure to bring plenty of sunscreen and a beach hat to protect you from the sun.
 This beach always has a strong breeze, which can keep you deceptively cool.
 Despite the cool breeze, the sun’s rays are still shining strong, so it’s easy to get burned.